-Let’s consider real property transfer taxes.
+Let’s start with real property transfer taxes.
 Many states make this a simple exercise; if you record a deed, you pay a tax.
 However, a majority of states and municipalities now have a controlling interest concept.
-This typically means if you own or acquire a 50% or more interest in an entity that owns real property, a transfer tax may apply.
+This typically means if you own or acquire a fifty percent or more interest in an entity that owns real property, a transfer tax may apply.

 Some jurisdictions look on a transaction by transaction basis to determine if the fifty percent threshold has been met; others will look over a certain time frame, often referred to as the aggregation period.